sureshsairam1995/documents/connect_github_from_local.md

 ```

 ## Step 4: Add the SSH key to your GitHub Account
-Open your browser and go to your GitHub SSH Keys Settings.
-Click the green New SSH Key button in the top right.
-In the Title field, type a name for your computer (e.g., "My Work Laptop").
-In the Key box, paste the text you copied in Step 3.
-Click Add SSH Key.
-(GitHub may ask you to confirm your account password).
+Go to your GitHub account settings -> SSH and GPG keys -> New SSH Key, and paste your copied text

 ## Step 5: Update your local Git Repository to use SSH
 Go back to your terminal, make sure you are inside your project folder (demo-repo), and swap the remote URL from HTTPS to SSH: